 Have you recently suffered a workplace injury in Los Angeles?
 Are you unsure about how you are going to pay for costly medical bills?
 Has your injury forced you to miss time at work?
 Call the Citywide Law Group today for information about how you may be able to recover compensation from your employer and/or a negligent third party.
-Our Los Angeles personal injury attorneys have more than 17 years of experience handling complex personal injury matters, including those for workplace injuries.
+Our attorneys have more than 17 years of experience handling complex personal injury matters, including those for workplace injuries.
 During this time, we have helped thousands of clients recover millions in damages for their injuries.
 Call our Los Angeles office today to schedule a free consultation with our team.
 We will review your case, determine liability, and explain the process of filing a claim for damages.

 Workplace Injury Statistics

 Workplace accidents and injuries are incredibly common in the United States.
 According to the Bureau of Labor Statistics, private employers reported more than 2.9 million workplace accident-related injuries in 2016.
 This means that for every 100 full-time private-sector employees, nearly 3 suffered an injury every day.
 These statistics do not include fatal injuries or injuries suffered by part-time or public-sector employees.
 When these workers are factored into the equation the number of injuries suffered in the workplace each and every day is much higher.

 Types of Los Angeles Workplace Accidents

 The term “workplace accident” refers to any time an employee suffers an injury while on the job.
 If you suffer an injury while carrying out the duties and responsibilities of your position you may be entitled to compensation from your employer or a negligent third party.
 In Los Angeles, employees who work in certain industries and jobs are at a greater risk of suffering a workplace injury.